rosell-dk/webp-express/README.md

 - You can install this plugin on another website, which supports a local conversion method and connect to that using the "Remote WebP Express" conversion method
 - You can [purchase a key](https://ewww.io/plans/) for the ewww cloud converter.
 They do not charge credits for webp conversions, so all you ever have to pay is the one dollar start-up fee :)
 - You can set up [webp-convert-cloud-service](https://github.com/rosell-dk/webp-convert-cloud-service) on another server and connect to that.
 Its open source.
-- You can try to meet the server requirements of cwebp, gd, imagick or gmagick.
+- You can try to meet the server requirements of cwebp, Gd, Imagick, Gmagick or Vips.
 Check out [this wiki page](https://github.com/rosell-dk/webp-convert/wiki/Meeting-the-requirements-of-the-converters) on how to do that

-### The auto quality
+### Quality detection of jpegs
-If your server has imagick og gmagick installed, the plugin will be able to detect the quality of a jpeg, and use the same quality for the converted webp.
-You can tell if it does, by looking at the quality option.
-If it allows you to select "auto" quality, it is available, otherwise it is not, and you will only have the option to set a specific quality for all conversions. *Auto* should be chosen, if available, as this ensures that each conversion are converted with an appropriate quality.
-Say you have a jpeg with low quality (say 30).
-The best result, is achieved by converting it to the same quality.
-Converting it with high quality (say 80), will not get you better quality, only a larger file.
+If your server has Imagick extension or is able to execute imagemagick binary, the plugin will be able to detect the quality of a jpeg, and use that quality for the converted webp.
+You can tell if the quality detection is available by hovering the help icon in Conversion > Jpeg options > Quality for lossy.
+The last line in that help text tells you.

+This auto quality has benefits over fixed quality as it ensures that each conversion are converted with an appropriate quality.
+Encoding low quality jpegs to high quality webps does not magically increase the visual quality so that your webp looks better than the original.
+But it does result in a much larger filesize than if the jpeg where converting to a webp with the same quality setting as the original.

-If you do not the "auto" option available:
+If you do not have quality detection working, you can try one of the following:
-- Install imagick or gmagick, if you can
+- Install Imagick on the server (for this purpose, it is not required that it is compiled with WebP support)
+- Install imagemagick on the server and grant permission for PHP to use the "exec" function.
-- Use "Remote WebP Express" converter to connect to a site, that *does* have the auto option available
+- Use "Remote WebP Express" converter to connect to a site, that *does* have quality detection working
 - If you have cwebp converter available, you can configure it to aim for a certain reduction, rather than using the quality parameter.
 Set this to for example 50%, or even 45%.

 ### Verifying that it works.